MutsFM/computercraft/elevator-inc/README.md

 To be added.</br>
 </br>
 *Numpad Design*</br>
-Code is similar to the original design, with the major differences being that:
-* the floors are displayed as numerical buttons (e.g. "1", "2") rather than buttons including the word floor (e.g. "Floor 1", "Floor2");
-* a maximum of 25 floors can be displayed on the screen.</br>
+Code is similar to the original design, with the major differences being that the floors are displayed as numerical buttons (e.g. "1", "2") rather than buttons including the word floor (e.g. "Floor 1", "Floor2"), and that a maximum of 25 floors can be displayed on the screen.</br>
 </br>
 *Numpad Design 10+*</br>
 To be added</br>